 It has always been our focus to nurture and groom Tanzanian talent so that they can make steady progress in their careers and can take on higher responsibilities.
-Maintaining a healthy and positive work environment to facilitate employee growth, along with training and capacity building continue to be high on our agenda.
+Maintaining a healthy and positive work environment to facilitate employee growth, along with training and capacity building continue to be on top of our agenda.